wangziqi2013/wangziqi2013.github.io/_posts/2021-08-20-an-object-oriented-architecture.markdown

 version_mgmt:
 ---

-This paper proposes the Caltech Object Machine (COM) architecture, an object oriented execution model.
+This paper proposes the Caltech Object Machine (COM) architecture with an object-oriented execution model.
 The architecture aims at improving performance for object-oriented languages, which are typically slower due to late binding, method resolution, and type safety.
 On a conventional architecture with flat address space and type-less memory, these advanced features cause significant slowdowns because there is no intrinsic support from the hardware.
-COM addresses these issues with instruction-level late binding, opcode overloading, and type-aware memory hierarchy.
+COM addresses these issues with instruction-level late binding, abstract instructions, and type-aware memory hierarchy.

+The paper lists three advantages of COM compared with conventional architectures.
+First, the COM architecture is capable of enforcing type safety at instruction level with runtime data types.
+This will prevent wrong kind of operations being applied on data, such as trying to execute data or using the wrong arithmetic operation.
+On a type-less memory hierarchy, there is no way to check type safety, and this must be implemented at software level.
+Second,